Clever/atlas-api-client/README.md

 # atlas-api-client [![GoDoc](https://godoc.org/github.com/Clever/atlas-api-client/gen-go/client?status.png)](https://godoc.org/github.com/Clever/atlas-api-client/gen-go/client)

+With MongoDB's release of [go-client-mongodb-atlas](https://github.com/mongodb/go-client-mongodb-atlas), new repos should opt to use the official client instead.
+This repo is used for those that have not migrated over.

-Go and JavaScript clients for MongoDB Atlas
+Go and JavaScript clients for MongoDB Atlas.

 Owned by eng-infra.